Andrew Knizner Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (109 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (111 total, 1.1 per game).

-- Wesneski starts for the first time this season for the Cubs.
+- Hendricks gets the start for the Cubs, his 13th of the season.
+He is 4-4 with a 3.58 ERA and 46 strikeouts in 70 1/3 innings pitched.

+- His most recent time out came on Wednesday against the Chicago White Sox, when the right-hander tossed 6 1/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.